rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 </form>
 Another major change, we no longer add a reduction to all follows of item.name instead, we restrict it to just item.lookahead.

+**Note.** A possible confusion here is about the treatment of lookaheads, in `add_reduction`.
+In LR0DFA.add_reduction, we add a reduction link for all terminal symbols to each item.
+In SLR1DFA.add_reduction, we add a reduction link for all terminal symbols that are in the `follow(item.name)` Here, we may hence expect the lookaheads to be a subset of `follow(item.name)` and to add the reduction for each lookahead of a given item.

+The difference is in the LR1Item compared to Item, where LR1Item contains one lookahead token per item.
+That is, there could be multiple items with same parse points, corresponding to each possible lookahead.
+Since there is one lookahead per LR1Item rather than multiple lookaheads per Item, we only need to add one reduction per item.

 <!--
 ############